falcosecurity/falco-website/content/en/docs/plugins/developers-guide/how-to-develop.md

 * `LICENSE`: The license file, most of the plugins are under Apache License 2.0.
 * `README`: The README, see in the [repository](https://github.com/Issif/docker-plugin) for an example.
 * `Makefile`: Allows to easily build and install the plugin, see in the [repository](https://github.com/Issif/docker-plugin/blob/main/Makefile) for an example.
-* `falco.yaml`: (optionnal) An example file with the minimal configuration to use the plugin.
+* `falco.yaml`: (optional) An example file with the minimal configuration to use the plugin.
 * `rules/docker_rules.yaml`: An example rule file, its name must respect `<plugin_name>_rules.yaml`.
 * `go.mod`, `go.sum`: Classic go module files.